gmcgoldr/algorand-tut/README.md

 - has some state which is tracked on the ledger
 - does not approve a sepending transaction, but rather approves arbitrary state changes to its own state
+- can be used to approve / deny a group of transactions
+- can execute internal transactions, such as issuing payments

 Both are evaluating whether or not some state change should be applied.
 In a stateless contract,